MxSxC1/MxSxC1WeatherSleet/README.md

 This version deliberately uses blurred images with additional, barely seen, Alpha "residue" around the flakes.

 This is entirely deliberate as it looks awesome in some packs, and produces the "sleet" effect.
-But in some cases it wont be wanted, and looks awful with a few shadsr.
+But in some cases it wont be wanted, and looks awful with a few shaders.

 Another version of pack with Crisp Snow doesn't have this.